 Up to the thirteenth century music in both court and church flowered, including the founding of great ecclesiastical centres (with song schools) in Dunfermline, St Andrews, Glasgow and Elgin.

 The 13th-century St Andrews Book (known as "W1") seems to have been compiled in or for St Andrews.
 In addition to a core repertory of polyphony from the Notre Dame School of Leonin and Perotin, there are varied additions dating from around 1240 including two responsories for First and Second Vespers (Evening Prayer) of St Andrew, patron not only of the town, but of the entire kingdom.
 The music gives us some idea of the high standard of singing at St Andrews Cathedral at this time.

 For over a thousand years Scottish music, like its liturgy, seems to have had an identity both derivative and unique.
 This twin personality can be seen in the late thirteenth-century Inchcolm Antiphoner honouring St Columba (c.
 521-597).
 These chants may originate from some six hundred years earlier, from shortly after the saint's death up to the tenth century.

 However, as Isobel Woods has demonstrated, only one liturgical book resulted from the licence: William Elphinstone's Aberdeen Breviary published in 1510.
-So while the liturgy remained largely that of the Use of Salisbury, the veneration of the Saints was a different matter.
-Elphinstone, founder of Aberdeen University, was an intelligent, pastoral bishop intent on internal reform, and was responsible for the re-discovery of the cult of Scottish saints.
-He produced seventy drawn from across the country to add to the previous handful of those who helped to
+So while the liturgy remained largely that of the Use of Sarum (Salisbury), the veneration of the Saints was a different matter.
+Elphinstone, founder of Aberdeen University, was an intelligent, pastoral bishop intent on internal reform, and responsible for the re-discovery of the cult of Scottish saints.
+He produced seventy, drawn from across the country, to add to the previous handful of those who helped to

 Even if it was simply an addition of local saints to the lectionary, rather than a completely different liturgy, this addition to the sanctorale has provided some intriguing flavour.